complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 Now we will configure both the network filtering on the stage as well as the skip logic for the stage.
 First, toggle the "Enable network filtering for this stage" to "on" and press the "Add Alter Rule" button.
 Next we will configure the rule according to the following: node type "Person", rule type "Attribute", variable query "discuss_network_research", operator "exactly", and attribute value of "True."

+{% include nc-image src="assets/img/architect-guide/filter-skip.png" %}

 Click the "Finish and Close" button.

-{% include nc-image src="assets/img/architect-guide/skip-logic.png" %}

 To enable skip logic, we toggle the "Enable skip logic for this stage" switch to "on."
 Then we click the "Add Alter Rule" again.
 First, we configure the skip logic rule according to the following: node type "Person", rule type "Presence", and operator "Exists."
-Next, we configure a second skip logic rule as follows: node type "Person", rule type "Attribute", variable query "discuss_network_research", operator "is exactly", and attribute value of "True."
+Next, we configure a second skip logic rule as follows: node type "Person", rule type "Attribute", variable query "discuss_network_research", operator "is exactly", and attribute value of "True.".

-We finish defining the rules by selecting "All Rules" under the Must Match section.

-{% include nc-image src="assets/img/architect-guide/filter-skip.png" %}
+{% include nc-image src="assets/img/architect-guide/skip.png" %}

+Once configured, ensure the "must match" setting is "all rules", as above.

 As a final step on this stage, we will create a prompt with the text, "You indicated that you've discussed social networks research with these people.
 Which category best describes your relationship with each person?"
 We will assign a categorical variable of "social_networks_research_relationship" with the following labels: Work Colleague, Classmate, Co-author, Supervisor.
 Type the corresponding values of "Work_Colleague", "Classmate", "Co-author", and "Supervisor."

 {% include nc-image src="assets/img/architect-guide/catbin-prompt.png" %}

 We will also include a "Follow-up "Other" Option" for this prompt.
 Toggle the switch in the section to "on", type the label for bin of "Other", type question prompt for dialog as "What is your relationship with this person?" and create a new variable to capture this attribute of "social_network_research_relationship_other."

-{% include nc-image src="assets/img/architect-guide/other-variable.png" %}
+{% include nc-image src="assets/img/architect-guide/followup.png" %}

-We're finished configuring this stage.
+We have now finished configuring this stage.
 Press "Save and Close" on the bottom right of the prompt editor, and "Return and Close" on the Categorical Bin Interface editor.

 ## Creating the Narrative Interface

 The last stage configured in this sample protocol is the Narrative Interface.
 As you have already learned, we will create a new stage (Narrative Interface), set a stage name ("Narrative Interface"), and select a node type ("Person").
 Next we will choose to use the concentric circles background, but this time elect to use just 1 circle.

 {% include nc-image src="assets/img/architect-guide/narrative.png" %}

-The Narrative Interface is a data visualization variation of the Sociogram, designed expressly to elicit qualitative information from a participant about their network.
-No data is captured within the app on this screen, but researchers may choose to use screen capture software or other methods to record participant interaction on this screen.

 ### Configuring Presets

 Narrative presets allow you to emphasize specific elements of a participant's network visually, such as nodes grouped by attribute characteristic or alter-alter relationships (edges).
 Once the presets are configured on this screen, they appear as a menu where each option can be toggled "on" or "off."

 Now, let's configure presets for our sample interview protocol.
 Go to the section in the Narrative stage editor titled "Narrative Presets" and press the "Create New" button.
 We will give the preset a label of "Sample Preset."
 This label will appear at the top of the menu visible to the participant on this stage.

 Next, we will click the "Layout Variable" box.
 We can choose to either create a new layout variable for this screen or use an existing one.
 In this case, we'll use the "sociogram_layout" variable we created before.